Crave-Trinity/crave-trinity-frontend/README.md

 ✅ 4.
 Align With Research & Public Health Interests
 - Partner with **NIH, public health agencies, & research orgs** to ensure data benefits addiction science.
-- **Monetization should come from ethical health/wellness-focused applications**, not impulse-driven consumerism.
+- Monetization should come from ethical health/wellness-focused applications, not impulse-driven consumerism.

 ✅ 5.
 No Credit or Risk-Based Consumer Profiling
 - Avoid partnerships where craving data could be **used against individuals** (e.g., credit scoring based on impulsive purchases).
-- We **don’t sell data to insurers, financial rik assessors, or predatory lenders.**
+- We don’t sell data to insurers, financial rik assessors, or predatory lenders.

 ---

 Investors may think there’s no money in cravings management--they’re wrong.
-- 💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
+💡 In 1-2 years, privacy-first, ethically sourced DaaS will be valuable; the market is shifting to trustworthy data sets.
 - Impulse control isn’t niche—it’s the **core of performance, addiction, stress, dopamine loops, and digital overstimulation.**
 - We start where others don’t: grassroots traction → AI-driven insights → B2B, healthcare, and digital therapeutics.

 ---

 ### 🔑 How We Win
-✅ **Organic growth → AI-backed personalized insights → B2B healthcare SaaS**
+✅ Organic growth → AI-backed personalized insights → B2B healthcare SaaS
-✅ **Turn cravings data into a next-gen addiction & impulse control platform**
-✅ **Make CRAVE as viral as Duolingo streaks—dopamine resilience at scale**
+✅ Turn cravings data into a next-gen addiction & impulse control platform ✅ Make CRAVE as viral as Duolingo streaks—dopamine resilience at scale

 ---